gimlet-io/gimlet-documentation/src/pages/docs/overview/quick-start.md

 This tutorial demonstrates Dockerfile deployment.

 Make sure that the image settings look similar the ones below.
-This is the screenshot of a Streamlit application, so these settings apply to a Dockerfile suitable for deployments of Streamlit apps.
+This is the screenshot of the Streamlit application linked above, so these settings apply to a Dockerfile suitable for deployments of Streamlit apps.

 ![Deployment configuration for a Streamlit application deployed with a Dockerfile in Gimlet.](/docs/screenshots/streamlit-deployment-configuration.png)